Ewing Young: Willamette Cattle Company

 Slacum was an agent of the U.S. President; he helped put together a joint venture among the men to purchase cattle.
 In January 1837, Young was selected as the leader of the Willamette Cattle Company.
 He traveled to California on the Loriot (assisted by Slacum).
 After purchasing 630 head of cattle, he brought them back along the Siskiyou Trail.
 Previously, the HBC had owned all the cattle in the Willamette Valley and rented animals to settlers.Slacum, William A. "Memorial of William A. Slacum."
 The Quarterly of the Oregon Historical Society p.
-196 Accompanying Young on the cattle drive were Philip Leget Edwards, Calvin Tibbets, John Turner, William J. Bailey, George Gay, Lawrence Carmichael, Pierre De Puis, B. Williams, and Emert Ergnette.
-During the drive Gay and Bailey murdered a native boy, rationalizing it as justice for the attack two years earlier by the Rogue River Indians on Young’s group.
+196 Accompanying Young on the cattle drive were Philip Leget Edwards, Calvin Tibbets, John Turner, William J. Bailey, George Gay, Lawrence Carmichael, Pierre De Puis, Benjamin Williams, and Emert Ergnette.
+During the drive Gay and Bailey murdered a native man, rationalizing it as justice for the attack two years earlier by the Rogue River Indians on Young’s group.

 Marriage and family

 He took María Josefa Tafoya, the daughter of a prominent Taos family who were Mexican citizens, as his wife in a common-law marriage.
 By the late 1820s and early 1830s, the Mexican authorities were growing concerned about American settlers and their influences in Nuevo México.
 They began to impose increasingly severe restrictions on trade and trapping.
-Perhaps in part to avoid these restrictions, Young was baptized a Catholic in 1830 (perhaps he also became a Mexican citizen and formalized his marriage to Maria Tafoya; however, if he did so, no record of these two events survives).
+Perhaps in part to avoid these restrictions, Young was baptized a Catholic in 1830 (perhaps he also became a Mexican citizen and formalized his marriage to Maria Tafoya; if he did so, no record of these two events survives).